pelme/rds-log/README.rst

 Usage
 -----

-rds-log-streamer will find AWS credentials in ~/.aws/credentials (just like boto).
+rds-log-stream will find AWS credentials in ~/.aws/credentials (just like boto).

 Set up ~/.aws/credentials with AWS authentication details::